daniestevez/gr-satellites/README.md

     mode to receive this satellite.
   * `aausat_4`
     [AAUSAT-4](http://www.space.aau.dk/aausat4/), which transmits 2k4 or 9k6 GFSK
     telemetry in the 70cm band.
-It uses the CSP protocol and FEC with a r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code.
+It uses the CSP protocol and FEC with an r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code.
 You must use FM mode to receive this satellite.
   * `aisat`